tourpace/tourpace.github.io/_posts/2022-09-16-cloudcroft-new-mexico-escape.md

 ---

-**Bike rides for road and mountain biking are easily accessible** We don;t ride mountain bikes anymore but found nice road and gravel rides from Cloudcroft.
+**Bike rides for road and mountain biking are easily accessible** We don't ride mountain bikes anymore but found nice road and gravel rides from Cloudcroft.
 Just remember that you will generally go downhill leaving Cloudcroft and then back up!
 <img src="https://lh3.googleusercontent.com/xrhR58aysUCOvglTENmW7lUlIBNq4HdC_4IoUUY1yv-nE41ONIXT2e_ktv8Kkt42p2O1-mjYlEQYE4C1eUJMM6HuuI9T6p5cmaF0PrXzHnDiPmjslgEebgEMjaiCLB4-WI-l5TepESc=w2400" width="100%">

 For our first ride was a 41 mile paved loop from Cloudcroft down Highway 82 to the Mayhill Country Store and then back up Rio Penasco Road to Cloudcroft.
 Roughly 2,500 feet downhill the first half and then a 2,500 feet climb back up.